k1shk1n/outlify/docs/components/panel.md

 ```
 </div>

+Keys to hide can be passed as regex:

+1. a string to be compiled into regex
+2. an already precompiled regex.
+The default is patterns: `.*password.*`, `.*token.*`

+!!! tip

+    If you don't want to mask anything, pass an empty list.

 !!! note

-    `hidden` works in such a way that if a value is passed into it
+    `hidden` works in such a way that if a value is passed to it
-    and it needs to be masked, it will print `*****` instead of the value,
+    and it needs to be masked, it will output `*****` instead of the value,
-    otherwise it will empty the value.
+    if it is empty, it will output the result of the masking too.

 ### `separator`
 The default is ` = ` between the key and the value, but this can be overridden using `separator` argument to,